fpicosm/sportmonks-football-api/README.md

 FootballApi::seasons()->include(['fixtures', 'league'])->all();
 ```

-If you want nested includes, for example `?include=league;fixtures.stage;fixtures.partcipants` you can only pass single dimension array:
+If you want nested includes, for example `?include=league;fixtures.stage;fixtures.participants` you can only pass single dimension array:

 ```php
 FootballApi::seasons()->include(['league', 'fixtures.stage', 'fixtures.participants'])->all();